Idaho poised to allow firing-squad executions in some cases - Local News 8

 The bill originated with Republican Rep. Bruce Skaug, prompted in part by the state’s inability to execute Gerald Pizzuto Jr. late last year.
 Pizzuto, who now has terminal cancer and other debilitating illnesses, has spent more than three decades on death row for his role in the 1985 slayings of two gold prospectors.

-Kempf was promoted to lead the Idaho Department of Correction two years later but now is the executive director of the Correctional Leaders Association.
-He said the execution process is always challenging for all involved, including the family members of victims.
+Kempf was promoted to lead the Correction Department two years later and now is the executive director of the Correctional Leaders Association.
+He said the execution process is always challenging for all involved, including victims’ relatives.
 Those challenges could be amplified in firing squad executions, he said.

 “I’ve got to say at the same time, my thoughts go to staff members that may have to carry out something, per law, that looks like putting someone to death,” Kempf told the AP during a phone interview earlier this month.
 “That is nothing I would assume any correctional director would take lightly, asking someone-slash-ordering someone to do that.”